somerville-neighborhood-council/somervilleneighborhoodcouncil.org/candidates.md

 * Download the [elections packet](https://github.com/union-square-neighborhood-council/unionsquareneighborhoodcouncil.org/blob/master/USNC%20October%202017%20Elections%20Packet%20FINAL.pdf), complete it, and return it to the Election Committee - either digitally at [UnionSquareNeighborhoodCouncil@gmail.com](mailto:unionsquareneighborhoodcouncil@gmail.com) or mailed to P.O.
 Box 48, Somerville MA 02143. **The deadline for candidates to apply is November 9th (email received or candidate packet postmarked).** Good luck!

-## Candidate Statements and Biographies
+## CANDIDATE STATEMENTS AND BIOGRAPHIES

 After the candidates have submitted their [elections packet](https://github.com/union-square-neighborhood-council/unionsquareneighborhoodcouncil.org/blob/master/USNC%20October%202017%20Elections%20Packet%20FINAL.pdf), we'll post the candidate statements, biographies, and eligibility categories here for voters to read.